 Elysian Rock Lookout and the Buttenshaw Bridge

-Elysian Rock consists of two sandstone viewing platforms (with seating) that are connected by the historic Buttenshaw Bridge.
+The lookout consists of two sandstone viewing platforms (with seating) that are connected by the historic Buttenshaw Bridge.

 You can park your car alongside the road and make your way to the lookout via that walking trail.
-The nearest bus stop is a few hundred metres away on Gordon Rd.
+The nearest bus stop is only a few hundred metres away on Gordon Rd.

-Map of Elysian Rock Lookout and Buttenshaw Bridge
+Map of Elysian Rock Lookout

 Once you’ve parked your car or arrived from the nearest bus stop, it’s time to visit the lookout via the access walk.

-The access walking trail can be found between two properties with a recognisable white fence on the right side of the trail.
+The signposted access walking trail can be found between two properties with a recognisable white fence on the right side of the trail.

 Access to Elysian Rock